LRFP-Team/LRFP/Bypassers/README.md

 ## Bypassers

-Currently, SukiSU Ultra + SUSFS + Zygisk Next (v1.3.0 and later) is the optimal root and Zygisk bypassing combination, followed by Magisk Alpha + Zygisk Next (v1.3.0 and later), Apatch + Cherish Peekaboo + Zygisk Next (v1.3.0 and later), and Magisk Delta + built-in Zygisk.
+Currently, SukiSU-Ultra + SUSFS + Zygisk Next (v1.3.0 and later) is the optimal root and Zygisk bypassing combination, followed by Magisk Alpha + Zygisk Next (v1.3.0 and later), Apatch + Cherish Peekaboo + Zygisk Next (v1.3.0 and later), and Magisk Delta + built-in Zygisk.

 Given the following definitions, the development of bypassing can be briefly described as follows.